 This endpoint allows to fetch new offline OTP values for a token, that is already offline.
 According to the definition it will send the missing OTP values, so that the client will have as much otp values as defined.

-- serial The serial number of the token, that should be refilled. - refilltoken The authorization token, that allows refilling. - pass the last password (maybe password+OTP) entered by the user check the authentication for a user or a serial number.
-Either a serial or a user is required to authenticate.
-The PIN and OTP value is sent in the parameter pass.
-In case of successful authentication it returns result->value: true.
+- serial The serial number of the token, that should be refilled. - refilltoken The authorization token, that allows refilling. - pass the last password (maybe password+OTP) entered by the user

 Return